New York City: The Five Boroughs

 Yankee Stadium, one of the most iconic sports venues in the United States, located in the Bronx.
 With a seating capacity of over 46,000, it serves as the home field for the legendary New York Yankees, the most successful franchise in Major League Baseball history.
 Beyond baseball, Yankee Stadium also hosts concerts, soccer matches, and other major events, making it a year-round centerpiece for sports and entertainment in New York City.
 File photo: Domingo Saez, licensed.

-• Staten Island: Often the most overlooked borough, Staten Island offers a quieter, suburban feel with beaches, parks, and nature preserves.
-Take the free Staten Island Ferry for stunning views of the Statue of Liberty and lower Manhattan, or visit the Staten Island Greenbelt for hiking trails and outdoor recreation.
+• Staten Island: Often the most overlooked of New York City’s five boroughs, Staten Island offers a quieter, more suburban atmosphere with beaches, parks, and nature preserves.
+Visitors can ride the free Staten Island Ferry for spectacular views of the Statue of Liberty, New York Harbor, and Lower Manhattan, or explore the Staten Island Greenbelt’s extensive hiking trails and outdoor recreation areas.

 Cyclists make their way out of Brooklyn during the TD Five Boro Bike Tour, passing the borough’s famous Fuhgeddaboudit sign.
 The 47th annual event brought together 32,000 riders for a 40-mile journey through all five New York City boroughs on car-free streets.